weronika-stepien/PYTHON/Pong_Game/README.md

 ## Overview
-TA minimalistic Pong game implemented in Python using Pygame.
-It features smooth gameplay, paddle and ball mechanics, and customizable win conditions, all running at a smooth 60 FPS.
+The minimalistic Pong game implemented in Python using Pygame.
+It features smooth gameplay, paddle and ball mechanics plus customizable win conditions, all running at a smooth 60 FPS.

 ------------